AlexOrlek/bacterialBercow/README.md

 # Background and methods

-For background information on curating plasmids see recent papers: [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183) and [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885).
+For background information on curating NCBI plasmids see recent papers: [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183) and [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885).
 A brief outline of the steps of the complete pipeline (including retrieval from NCBI) is given below:

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
-2. The accessions are filtered using a regular expression search of the accession title text.
+2. To select for complete plasmid genomes, the accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.
 3. The filtered accession sequences are downloaded as a FASTA file.
-If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted: accessions with identical sequences and shared metadata (same biosample accession id or submitter name or owner name) are deduplicated.
+If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted: accessions that have identical nucleotide sequences and that share any item of [biosample metadata](https://www.ncbi.nlm.nih.gov/books/NBK169436/) provided are deduplicated.
+The metadata items examined are: Biosample Accession ID, and "Owner" field details - submitter contact name / submitter affiliation name.
 When selecting a single accession from duplicates, Refseq accessions are favoured over Genbank accessions.
 4. The remaining sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
 5. If a sequence contains no rMLST loci then it is considered a plasmid and included in the plasmids.fa output file.
-Accessions with rMLST loci detected are recorded.
+Accessions with rMLST loci detected are recorded; these could be chromid or chromosomal sequences.

 # FAQ

+* **Why is the tool called bacterialBercow?**
+At the time of writing, [John Bercow](https://en.wikipedia.org/wiki/John_Bercow) is the [Speaker of the House of Commons](https://en.wikipedia.org/wiki/Speaker_of_the_House_of_Commons_(United_Kingdom)), responible for bringing order to UK parliamentary debates in [unruly times](https://www.youtube.com/watch?v=EY7EIZl4raY).
+As I explained in my "Ordering the mob" paper, these are unruly times for bacterial researchers too - faced with a deluge of sequence data which must be ordered as plasmid / chromosomal / chromid.
-* **How does bacterialBercow differ from previously published plasmid curation methods?**
+* **How do the methods of bacterialBercow differ from previously published methods for retrieving and curating NCBI plasmids?**
 I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with bacterialBercow, the methods in the paper differ in several key ways:
-    * I used MLST rather than rMLST to filter chromosomal accessions.
+    * I used [MLST](https://pubmlst.org/general.shtml) rather than rMLST to filter chromosomal accessions.
 MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.
     * I used a less stringent and more convoluted approach to decide whether a plasmid sequence was compete: accessions were not required to be annotated as "complete" as long as the title text indicated a "complete" sequence; bacterialBercow instead excludes any accession that is not annotated as "complete", but does not require explicit mention of completeness in the title text.<br>

     [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the bacterialBercow pipeline.
 However, methods of Galata _et al._ differ somewhat; notably:
     * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of bacterialBercow, sequences with up to 5 rMLST loci are included in the database.
 However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)). bacterialBercow makes a distinction between plasmids and chromids whereas PLSDB does not.
     * PLSDB excludes all duplicate sequences (any sequences with a [mash distance](https://mash.readthedocs.io/en/latest/index.html) of 0).
-By default, bacterialBercow excludes identical sequences except those with different metadata (biosample accession id, submitter name and owner name all different).
+By default, bacterialBercow excludes identical sequences except those with different biosample metadata.
 The latter are likely to represent interesting cases of transmission of short conserved plasmids.
 Information on all duplicates is recorded.
-There is the option to exclude all identical sequences.
+There is the option to exclude all identical sequences, irrespective of whether metadata differs.
-* **Are there any caveats I should be aware of when using bacterialBercow?** bacterialBercow relies on NCBI annotation for plasmid topology information (circular / linear).
-Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously; a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.
+* **Are there any caveats I should be aware of when using bacterialBercow to retrieve and curate NCBI plasmids?** bacterialBercow relies on NCBI annotation for plasmid topology information (circular / linear).
+Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously, particularly since linear is the [default value when submitting to NCBI](https://www.ncbi.nlm.nih.gov/books/NBK293904/); also, a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.

 # Acknowledgements

-I am grateful to Dr Keith Jolley informing me about programmatic access to the rMLST database and for pointing me towards [ConFindr](https://olc-bioinformatics.github.io/ConFindr/) software, which implements programmatic access.
+I am grateful to Dr Keith Jolley for informing me about programmatic access to the rMLST database and for pointing me towards [ConFindr](https://olc-bioinformatics.github.io/ConFindr/) software, which implements programmatic access.
 The `database_setup.py` executable used in bacterialBercow is based on a script from ConFindr.

 # License